Defective Medical Devices

 - Mirena IUDs and pseudotumors — In some instances, Bayer’s Mirena intrauterine devices did not perform as promised and harmed women who used this birth control method.
 Symptoms experienced by certain women who had this device implanted include increased blood pressure, vision loss and other conditions that match those experienced by brain tumor victims.

 - ATTUNE knee replacement failures — Knee replacements are supposed to give men and women the chance to avoid pain and regain their mobility.
-ATTUNE Knee Systems are intended to be glued to a patient’s tibia bone, but the device’s smooth service increases the chance that the knee replacement will separate, leading to extreme pain and additional surgical procedures.
+ATTUNE Knee Systems are intended to be glued to a patient’s tibia bone, but the device’s smooth surface increases the chance that the knee replacement will separate, leading to extreme pain and additional surgical procedures.

 - Bair Hugger surgical warming blankets and infections — Made by 3M, Bair Hugger inflatable blankets are frequently used during and after surgery to prevent hypothermia.
 When bacteria are picked up in the airflow, a serious infection can attack a vulnerable patient.